fbpx

 The most important things to know about setting up a company in Slovakia

-• The whole process of setting up a company can be done remotely.
+• The whole process of setting up or buying a company can be done remotely.

 • Corporate income tax: